Owner of gay club: Shooting comes amid a new ‘type of hate’

 Nic Grzecka’s voice was tinged with exhaustion as he spoke with The Associated Press on Wednesday night in some of his first comments since Saturday night’s attack at Club Q, a venue Grzecka helped build into an enclave that sustained the LGBTQ community in conservative-leaning Colorado Springs.

-Authorities haven’t said why the suspect opened fired at the club before being subdued into submission by patrons, but they are facing hate crime charges.
+Authorities haven’t said why the suspect opened fire at the club before being subdued by patrons, but they are facing hate crime charges.
 The suspect, Anderson Lee Aldrich, 22, has not entered a plea or spoken about the incident.

 “It’s different to walk down the street holding my boyfriend’s hand and getting spit at (as opposed to) a politician relating a drag queen to a groomer of their children,” Grzecka said.
 “I would rather be spit on in the street than the hate get as bad as where we are today.”

 Earlier this year, Florida’s Republican-dominated legislature passed a bill barring teachers from discussing gender identity or sexual orientation with younger students.
-A month later, references to “pedophiles” and “grooming” in relation to LGBTQ people rose 400%, according to a report by the Human Rights Campaign.
+A month later, references to “pedophiles” and “grooming” in relation to LGBTQ people rose 400%, according to a Human Rights Campaign report.

-“Lying about our community, and making them into something they are not, creates a different type of hate,” said Grzecka.
+“Lying about our community, and making them into something they are not, creates a different type of hate,” Grzecka said.

-Grzecka, who started mopping floors and bartending at Club Q in 2003 a year after it opened, said he hopes to channel his grief and anger into figuring out how to rebuild the support system for Colorado Springs’ LGBTQ community that only Club Q had provided.
+Grzecka, who started mopping floors and bartending at Club Q in 2003 a year after it opened, said he hopes to channel his grief and anger into rebuilding the support system for Colorado Springs’ LGBTQ community that only Club Q had provided.

 City and state officials have offered support and President Joe Biden and First Lady Jill Biden reached out to Grzecka and co-owner Matthew Haynes on Thursday to offer condolences and reiterate their support for the community, as well as their commitment to fighting back against hate and gun violence.

-Burn said the shooting pulled back a curtain on a broader lack of resources for LGBTQ adults in Colorado Springs.
-Burn, Grzecka and others are working with national organizations to do an assessment of the community’s needs as they develop a blueprint to offer a robust support network.
+Burns said the shooting pulled back a curtain on a broader lack of resources for LGBTQ adults in Colorado Springs.
+Burns, Grzecka and others are working with national organizations to do an assessment of the community’s needs as they develop a blueprint to offer a robust support network.

 Grzecka is looking to rebuild the “loving culture” and necessary support to “make sure that this tragedy is turned into the best thing it can be for the city.”

-That started on Thursday night, when Club Q’s 10th anniversary friendsgiving was held at the non-denominational Pikes Peak Metropolitan Community Church.
-Survivors, community members, friends and family shared donated Thanksgiving meals under strung lights and near rainbow balloon towers.
+That started on Thursday night, when Club Q’s 10th anniversary Friendsgiving was held at the non-denominational Pikes Peak Metropolitan Community Church.
+Survivors, community members, friends and family shared donated meals under strings of lights near rainbow balloon towers.

 On a concrete barrier a message was scrawled, “Please hear our calls.
 Protect us, our home.”